SafuGit/StarStore/README.md

 *An AppStore like app focused offering Trending Apps, Categorized Browsing, and User Reviews.*
 ## Live URL
 - https://safu-a9.web.app/
+## FEATURES:-
+- **APP INSTALLATION**: Install Different apps.
+- **FIREBASE AUTH**: Login with google or email using Firebase Auth.
+- **CLEAN UI**: Clean design/ui.

+## TECH STACK
+Frontend: React, React-Router, DaisyUI, HTML-CSS
+Backend: NodeJS, Express, Firebase, JWT, MongoDB

+## How to Run/Deploy
+- Clone this github repository to your local machine.
+- Run "npm install" first to install all the packages.
+- Run "npm run dev" to run the app in development mode.
+- Run "npm run build" to build the app, The build will be in the dist folder.
+You can preview with "npm run preview".

 ## Packages Used

 ```